 Binge eating is a reaction to various unmet needs.
 If you aren’t addressing those needs outside of food in recovery, changing how you eat will only get you so far, and the binges will continue.

-You might not have control over that automatic eating disorder voice, but you do have control over whether or not you choose to engage with it.
+You might not have control over that automatic eating disorder voice, but you do have control over whether or not you engage with it.
 As long as you engage with that voice (even in recovery), it will have power over you, and the binges will continue.

 I get it; these situations are challenging.
 I used to think, “but if I never do it, then I won’t be triggered.”
 While that may be true at that moment, you cannot avoid these situations forever.
 Binge eating recovery is learning how to be okay, regardless of what the food or your body looks like.